What is a Multinational Company?

 - Presence across several countries creates a brand for the company.
 With higher product demand and higher usage with wide acceptability, the price of the product rises.
-If the consumers are satisfied with the above products, chances of increase in prices of the product are high.
+If the consumers are satisfied with the above products, the chances of an increase in prices of the product are high.

 - The work culture becomes cosmopolitan in nature.
 Several people across the world will participate to fulfill one goal, i.e. primary goal of the company.

 - The cost advantage is one of the prime factors.
-Suppose Company XYZ ltd have a presence across country A, B and C. Country A is the origin of the business, Country B has manufacturing plant because of a cheaper source of raw materials while country C has the higher demand of the produced products.
+Suppose Company XYZ ltd have a presence across country A, B and C. Country A is the origin of the business, Country B has a manufacturing plant because of a cheaper source of raw materials while country C has a higher demand of the produced products.
 Thus, company XYZ will be producing the product at the lowest range and selling at the best price (as the demand for the product is higher in country C).